Long Beach City School District

-The Long Beach City School District is a public school district that provides education to The City of Long Beach, Lido Beach, Point Lookout and East Atlantic Beach on the South Shore of Long Island, New York.
+The Long Beach City School District is a public school district that provides education to The City of Long Beach, Lido Beach, Point Lookout and a part of East Atlantic Beach.
+The district also takes high school students from the Island Park Union Free School District, which covers Barnum Island, Harbor Isle, and Island Park.
+Those communities are on the South Shore of Long Island, New York.
 It currently houses a total of 3,583 students in all grades.

 The school board is composed of five elected members.
 Currently, the board members are: Dennis Ryan, Ph.D.
 (President), Maureen Vrona, Esq.
 (Vice President), Anne Conway, Sam Pinto, and Tina Posterli.

 Although it identifies publicly as Long Beach Public Schools, it is actually not a 'public school district'—a legal term in New York—but an 'extended city school district', meaning it has a great deal more autonomy and flexibility than a regular school district.

 Schools and locations

 Pre-elementary

 The Long Beach City School District has one pre-elementary level program, which is at Lido School.

 Elementary

 There are four elementary schools located within the Long Beach City School District: East School, located on Neptune Blvd.; West School, located on Maryland Ave.; Lindell School, located on Lindell Blvd.; and Lido School, located on Lido Blvd.
 Only Lido Elementary School is located outside of the City of Long Beach.
 All four of these schools house grades K-5, totaling 1,789 students.